coleenagsao/flutter-shared-todo/README.md

 - **Displaying of User's Info in the Todo**.
 I had a difficulty in fetching the user's info based on the todo user id to make the user experience better.
 However, I just ended up using the userid instead.

 ### Test Cases

 ##### Happy paths - the expected outputs that your application produces

+- When user signed up with a password less than 8 characters, it should display an error message that the password's requirements are the following.
+- When user signs out, the context must be popped, and it must return the login page.
+- When the user edits their friend's task, the text widget shall now display their user id and the timestamp of edit.

 ##### Unhappy paths - the expected errors/ways that a user can break your app

+- When the user does not add any date in the selected dates part by incorrectly exiting the date/time picker.
+An error will be displayed in the terminal